-Certificate to relate to one identified firearm only, and to a definite quantity of ammunition; but a certificate may be granted for bona fide sporting purposes of a rifle not identified as the property of the user.
+Certificate to relate to one identified firearm only, and to a definite quantity of ammunition; but a certificate may be granted for the use for bond fide sporting purposes of a rifle not identified as the property of the user.

 (3) There shall be a right of appeal to a Court of Summary Jurisdiction against the refusal of Chief Officer of Police to grant a certificate.

 In Ireland the appeal to lie in the Dublin Metropolitan Police area to a Divisional Magistrate and elsewhere to a Resident Magistrate.

-(4) Chief Officer of Police not to grant firearm certificate:-
+(4) Chief Officer of Police not to grant firearm certificate:

-(i) To a person under the age of 18 years.

-(ii) To a person whom he knows, or has reasonable cause for believing, to be of drunken habits.

-(iii) To a person whom he knows, or has reasonable ground for believing, to be of unsound mind.

-(iv) To a person whom he knows to have been sentenced to penal servitude or imprisonment for a crime of violence, or burglary or housebreaking; or to a person for the time being under recognizances to keep the peace or be of good behaviour; or to a person holding a license under the Penal Servitude Acts; or to a person under police supervision.
+- (i) To a person under the age of 18 years. (ii) To a person whom he knows, or has reasonable cause - (iii) To a person whom he knows, or has reasonable cause for believing, to be of drunken habits. (iii) To a person whom he knows, or has reasonable ground for believing, to be of unsound mind. (iv) To a person whom he knows to have been sentenced - to penal servitude or imprisonment for a crime of violence, or burglary or housebreaking; or to a person for the time being under recognizances to keep the peace or be of good behaviour; or to a person holding a licence under the Penal Servi-tude Acts; or to a person under police supervision.

-(5) Firearm certificate to be subject to expiration and annual renewal, as in the case of gun licenses, and, preferably, on the same date.
-Fee on grant of firearm certificate 5s and on annual renewal 2s.6d.
-(6) Firearm certificate not to be required:-
+(5) Firearm certificate to be subject to expiration and annual renewal, as in the case of gun licences, and, preferably, on the same date.

+Fee on grant of firearm certificate 5s. and on annual renewal 2s.
+6d.
-(a) by any person in H.M.
-Naval, Military, Air or Reserve Services, or in a Police Force, for any firearm which he possesses or uses in his official capacity; or

-(b) by any gunsmith or his servant having the firearm in ordinary course of his trade or business as gunsmith, or by any servant of an authorised Proof House; or

-(c) by common carrier having or carrying a firearm in course of his business; or

-(d) for any firearm forming part of a ship's equipment, provided it is not brought ashore; or
+- (6) Firearm certificate not to be required:- (a) by any person in H.M.
+Naval, Military, Air or Reserve Services, or in a Police Force, for any firearm which he possesses or uses in his official capacity; or - capacity; or (b) by any gunsmith or his servant having the firearm in ordinary course of his trade or business as gunsmith, or by any servant of an authorised Proof House; or (c) by common carrier having or carrying a firearm in course of his business; or (d) for any firearm forming part of a ship's equipment, provided it is not brought ashore; or

-(e) by any member of an approved rifle or miniature rifle club for using or carrying a firearm when engaged in target practice.
+- (a) for any mean it to ming part of a sinp s equipment, provided it is not brought ashore; or (e) by any member of an approved rifle or miniature rifle club for using or carrying a firearm when engaged in target practice.

-(7) Person using or carrying a firearm not to be relieved from obligation to take out a gun license.
+(7) Person using or carrying a firearm not to be relieved from obligation to take out a gun licence.

-2.-(1) Person not to manufacture, sell, whether wholesale or retail, or expose for sale firearms by way of trade or business unless registered as a firearm dealer.
+2.-(1) Person not to manufacture, sell, whether whole-sale or retail, or expose for sale firearms by way of trade or business unless registered as a firearm dealer.